 |Advanced PlatinumLED P1200||5 x 4||6 x 5.5||1827|

-There are different values for the vegetative and bloom coverage because plants don’t need as much light when they are in the vegetative stage.
-Therefore, the light can be moved further back from the cover, giving you a large coverage area.
+There are different values for the vegetative and bloom coverage.
+That’s because plants don’t need as much light when they are in the vegetative stage.
+You can move the light further from the cover, giving you a large coverage area.

-You do need to keep an eye on your plants though, as once they start the blooming stage you will need extra light intensity, so the light needs to be moved closer to the plants, decreasing the coverage area.
+You do need to keep an eye on your plants, though.
+Once they start the blooming stage, you will need extra light intensity.
+You’ll have to move the light closer to the plants, decreasing the coverage area.

 PlatinumLED Grow Light Review: LEDs

-The Advanced PlatinumLED grow lights use top-bin LED bulbs from Bridgelux and CREE, which are known to be quality manufacturers in the US.
-These kinds of quality diodes help ensure that you are getting an effective and reliable product while still maximizing output.
+The Advanced PlatinumLED grow lights use top-bin LED bulbs from Bridgelux and CREE.
+Those in the gardening world know them to be quality manufacturers in the US.
+These quality diodes are an essential factor.
+They help ensure you are getting an effective and reliable product.
+And they do this while still maximizing output.

-Each diode also has a 90-degree secondary focusing lens that helps collect and evenly distribute the light throughout the entire coverage area.
-They are also Zener protected, meaning they can help protect against line surges.
+Each diode also has a 90-degree secondary focusing lens.
+It helps collect and evenly distribute the light throughout the entire coverage area.
+These diodes are also Zener protected, which can help guard against line surges.

-Though there are stronger diodes on the market today, PlatinumLED uses just 3W LEDs.
-The company claims that its 3W diodes can outperform any 5W, 6W, 10W, or even COB LEDs when it comes to consumed wattage due to an improved efficiency curve.
+There are stronger diodes on the market today, but PlatinumLED uses just 3W LEDs.
+The company claims its 3W diodes can outperform any 5W, 6W, or 10W.
+They say the diodes can even beat COB LEDs regarding consumed wattage due to an improved efficiency curve.

-While it is debatable whether or not this is true, you may be wondering why you would choose to go with a grow light that uses a 3W diode instead of a more powerful option.
+It is debatable if this is true or not.
+You may be wondering why you would choose to go with a grow light that uses a 3W diode instead of a more powerful option.
 In short, the stronger the diode, the more heat it gives off.
-To ensure effective heat dissipation, this means that the grow light needs to be equipped with fans and heavy heat sinks, which can be expensive.
+To ensure effective heat dissipation, the manufacturer must equip the grow light with fans and heavy heat sinks.
+That’s where things get expensive.
 Speaking of which…

 PlatinumLED Grow Light Review: Keeping It Cool

-Though it doesn’t give off a lot of heat to begin with—thanks to its 3W diodes—the Advanced Platinum Series of LED grow lights come outfitted with aluminum cooling heatsinks and fans for effective heat dissipation.
-Keeping your grow light cool also contributes to extending its lifespan, which is an impressive 100,000 hours.
+It doesn’t give off a lot of heat, to begin with—thanks to its 3W diodes.
+But the Advanced Platinum Series of LED grow lights come outfitted anyway.
+They have aluminum cooling heatsinks and fans for effective heat dissipation.
+Keeping your grow light cool also contributes to extending its lifespan.
+That is an impressive 100,000 hours.

-As you can see in the first graph, PlatinumLED’s 12-band spectrum has been designed to match the absorption rate of various kinds of chlorophyll.
-The second graph shows how their competitors stack up when it comes to chlorophyll absorption rates, and there is a very clear difference.
-They simply do not provide the same peaks in the red and blue ranges of color that are important for plant growth.
+Look at the first graph.
+The engineers developed PlatinumLED’s 12-band spectrum to match the absorption rate of various kinds of chlorophyll.
+The second graph shows how their competitors stack up regarding the chlorophyll absorption rates, and the difference is noticeable.
+They do not provide the same peaks in the red and blue ranges of color that are important for plant growth.

-You can also see that the PlatinumLED brand provides small peaks in the UV and IR ranges unlike some competitors, which are denoted by the small purple peak at the far left and the small red peak at the far right respectively.
+You can also see that the PlatinumLED brand provides small peaks in the UV and IR ranges.
+That’s contrary to some of its competitors.
+This is denoted by the small purple peak at the far left and the small red peak at the far right, respectively.

-This kind of system allows you to not only give your plants just what they need when they need it, but it also allows you to save power and money on electric bills.
+This kind of system allows you to give your plants what they need when they need it.
+It also allows you to save power and money on electric bills.

-When you are spending a fair amount of money on a grow light, it’s nice to know how the company treats its customers well.
-Right off the bat, PlatinumLED offers a 5-year warranty and 90-day money-back guarantee on their grow lights, which is far better than some of their competitors.
+You’ll be spending a fair amount of money on your grow light.
+Right off the bat, PlatinumLED offers a five-year warranty.
+There’s a 90-day money-back guarantee on their grow lights—which is far better than some of their competitors.

-As for people’s experiences with PlatinumLED’s customer service, the reviews seem to be a bit mixed.
-Some people say that their customer service is amazing, and they have had their questions answered and any replacements sent promptly, while others seem to have a hard time getting ahold of their team.
+As for people and their experiences with PlatinumLED’s customer service, the reviews seem to be a bit mixed.
+Some people say their customer service is amazing.
+They have had their questions answered, and any replacements sent promptly.
+Others seem to have had a more challenging time getting a hold of their team.
 More of the reviews seem to be on the “amazing” side, though, so that’s a good sign!

-The Advanced PlatinumLED grow light series doesn’t seem to have any major disadvantages.
-There are a few minor things like it doesn’t appear to have daisy chain features and it’s not waterproof, which means it may not be ideal for large gardens or those with outdoor grow tents or greenhouses.
+The Advanced PlatinumLED grow light series doesn’t have any major disadvantages.
+There are a few minor things, like it doesn’t appear to have daisy chain features.
+Also, it’s not waterproof.
+Thus it may not be ideal for large gardens or those with outdoor grow tents or greenhouses.

-The other minor disadvantage is that the coverage area is slightly smaller than that of top brands.
-Arguably, the price of the Advanced PlatinumLED grow lights make up for the lack of coverage.
+There’s one other minor disadvantage.
+The coverage area is slightly smaller than that of top brands.
+Arguably though, the price of the Advanced PlatinumLED grow lights makes up for the lack of coverage.

 PlatinumLED Grow Light Review: Final Thoughts

-At this price point and with this kind of performance quality, you won’t likely be disappointed if you decide to invest in an Advanced PlatinumLED grow light.
-While they may not be the cheapest units around, you will still be getting the performance that compares with top brands at a fraction of the price.
+If you decide to invest in an Advanced PlatinumLED grow light, it will not disappoint you.
+At this price point and with this kind of performance quality, it’s hard to beat.
+They may not be the cheapest units around.
+But you will still be getting the performance that compares with top brands at a fraction of the price.

-So, if you are looking for a grow light that gives you a high PAR value, decent coverage area, separate veg and bloom switches, low heat emission, and a full spectrum of light using top-quality American-made LEDs, then you should be satisfied with just about any of the offerings in the Advanced PlatinumLED Grow Light Series.
+So, if you are looking for a grow light that gives you a high PAR value, decent coverage area, separate veg and bloom switches, low heat emission, and a full spectrum of light using top-quality American-made LEDs, look no further.
+You should be satisfied with any of the offerings in the Advanced PlatinumLED Grow Light Series.

-On the other hand, if you are someone who needs a waterproof grow light with a daisy chain function, then this may not be the unit for you.
+But if you are someone who needs a waterproof grow light with a daisy chain function, this may not be the unit for you.

-Overall, our final verdict is this: it’s unlikely that you are to find a better grow light for this price.
+Our final verdict is this: it’s unlikely you will find a better grow light for this price!